cobratbq/flagtag/README.md

 This flag configurator is based on Go's [flag package](http://golang.org/pkg/flag/) and facilitates struct field tags.
 The function scans the provided variables for tags and automatically defines flags for tagged variables based on the content of the flag tag.

-Who are potential users?
+When to use this package?
 ------------------------
-I have created this package specifically for those occasions where you do not want to spend a lot of time defining and fine tuning flags and command line arguments, for example when creating a rather basic command line tool.
-The package creates a direct mapping between flags and struct variables.
+I have created this package specifically for those occasions where you do not want to spend a lot of time defining and fine tuning flags and command line arguments.
+For example, when creating a rather basic command line tool.
+The package creates a direct mapping between flags and struct fields.
 Tags are simply declared using a '*flag*'-tag.
 A single function call will make all arrangements for your tagged variables in the background.

 The tag format
 --------------